 Cloud Configuration Review is an assessment of your Cloud configuration against the accepted best practice of industry benchmarks.
 A report is produced with a summary table showing the benchmarks and whether you are following the best practice, with individual technical findings breaking the findings down in more detail, as well as detailed explanations and remediation advice.

-Cloud Penetration Testing (cloud pen testing for short) involves a mixture of external and internal penetration testing techniques to examine the external posture of the organisation.
+Cloud Penetration Testing involves a mixture of external and internal penetration testing techniques to examine the external posture of the organisation.
 Examples of vulnerabilities determined by this type of active testing can include unprotected storage blobs and S3 buckets, servers with management ports open to the internet and poor egress controls.

 Cloud Testing, whether a configuration review, a penetration test, or both, focuses primarily around examining the protection on these key areas:

 - Enumeration of external attack surface – Identify all possible entry points into the environment – O365, Web Applications, Storage Blobs, S3 Buckets, SQL/RDS Databases, Azure Automation APIs, AWS APIs, Remote Desktops, VPNs, etc.

 - Authentication and Authorization Testing – Ensure the users within the environment operate on a Principle of Least Privilege, are protected by robust multi factor authentication policies, as well as ensuring that known ‘bad passwords’ are prohibited from being used.

 - Virtual Machines / EC2 – Azure supports two types of virtual machines – Classic and v2.
 Testing will ensure that these virtual machines are protected via Network Security Groups (NSGs – analogous to firewalls) and their data is encrypted at rest.
 Where possible, audits of missing patches and their effects are included.
 Where virtual machines are publicly accessible, this will lead on to the examination of their external interfaces.